ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

-The `map` and `filter` functions operate on individual list elements in isolation. **Fold** is a more unusual operation that is best thought about as "inserting an operator between each element of the list".
+The `map` and `filter` functions operate on individual list elements in isolation. **Fold** is a more unusual operation that is best thought about as "inserting an operator between each element of the list."
 Suppose I wanted to add all the numbers in my list together.
-In hand-waving terms what I want to do is insert a plus sign between the elements in my list:
+In hand-waving terms, I want to insert a plus (+) sign between the elements in my list:

 ```ocaml